West Side Sector (WSS)

-Wapehani District & White River Trails District
+Wapehani & White River Trails Districts

 Proudly serving the youth and families of Brown, Daviess, Greene, Lawrence, Martin, Monroe, Morgan, Orange and Owen Counties.

 For Scouting to happen in the communities the Council serves, it takes many awesome adult volunteers to make things happen.
 Like a committee at the unit level, there is a Sector Management Team that oversees key areas that make up the overall program.
 Scouters with various skills and expertise are sought after to serve for a period to ensure membership, advancement, training, programming, and finance are managed in a way to meet that successfully meet goals and challenges for sustaining Scouting.
 It is my pleasure to introduce the Sector Management Team: James Smith, Sector Chair; Valerie Dewar, Co-Commissioner for Westside North; Frank Dixon, Co-Commissioner for Westside South; Tony Zizak, Program Chair; Jerry Hill, Co-Membership Chair-Westside South; Art Collins, Co Membership Chair-Westside North; and Amber Kent, Communications and Marketing Chair.
 Much gratitude is due to these passionate Scouters for their willingness to serve the communities on the westside of the Council.
 Thank You!